Sindangan: Religion

 Roman Catholicism strongly dominates Sindangan as shown by their religious festivities and fiestas.
 Famous to these Catholic Devotion is the Diocesan Shrine of the Divine Mercy in Barangay Siari where thousands of pilgrims flocked from all over the region to pray and visit to the shrine.
 Other Christian denominations are also present in Sindangan as well as Islam.

 Economy

 Sindangan’s economy is mainly focused on agriculture and fishing.
 It has a plain and elevated geography that is ideal for planting crops.
 Among its primary agricultural products are rice, corn, banana, and vegetable crops that is typically grown on its outlying barangays and are brought by batches in the town center every Sunday morning.
 Being a coastal town, Sindangan boasts its fresh sea products coming from the abundant waters of the Sindangan Bay.
 The municipality has been the main supplier of sea products in landlocked municipalities such as Siayan in Zamboanga del Norte, and the towns of Dumingag, Mahayag, Sominot, Midsalip, and Molave in Zamboanga del Sur, thus earning Sindangan the nickname as the “Fishing Capital”.
 More than that, the town is also famous of its varieties of fresh and dried fish products and its local restaurants known as “Sutukil”.

-The Internal Revenue Allotment of the municipality for Year 2014 is P161,572, 290.00.
-For the past five years, the IRA has been varying and increasing except for the year 2012 which has decreased by 2.8% from the previous year.
-This year's IRA has an increase of 12% compared to last year which is P 141,862,067.00.

-Income from local sources for 2012 amounted to P 17,457,998.60 which has an increase of about 14.5% from the previous year.
-In 2009, the local income recorded is P 9,548,248.00 and has an increase of 20% by the following year which amounted to P13,080,838.79.
-Its major income relies on fishing and agriculture.
-There is also significant growth in the town's business firms as it rises on the past years.

-In 2015, the Gross Sales of registered firms in Sindangan amounted to 1,062,872,781.00 PHP and expects to rise significantly in the next following years.
-Financial institutions are also growing in the town, as of 2015, it has 42 institutions and banks catering the Sindanganons financially.

-In 2022, Sindangan maintained its title as being the richest municipality in Zamboanga Peninsula as proven by the data released in the annual fiscal audit of COA, having a total revenue of 654,795,923 and a net income of 330,721,739.

-The health capacity and services of Sindangan is significantly improving as health workers such as Doctors, Nurses, Midwives, etc., are growing.
-On 2014, there are 90 health servers in the town both in public and in private.